Kwirtz/novelpy/docs/source/usage.rst

 Format supported
 ----------------

-The package currently supports JSON files which should be located in Data/docs or a MongoDB input.
+The package currently supports JSON files which should be located in Data/docs or a MongoDB.
 Here's a typical starting folder structure to run novelpy if you use JSON:

       | project
       | ├── demo.py